simple-Ai-Automation-Agency/daidaset/README.md

 By combining flexibility, precision, and a focus on quality, the DAiDASET project provides a robust framework for dataset creation and management.
 Its tools empower users to produce high-quality datasets that enhance AI model accuracy and reliability while addressing the challenges of bias and generalization.
 This comprehensive solution simplifies the process of preparing datasets for fine-tuning AI models, ensuring optimal performance for Ai applications.

+## Cursor Composer Prompt

+### Objective:
+To develop a Python application using FastAPI to create, manage, and analyze JSONL dataset files for fine-tuning Large Language Models (LLMs).

+"The task is to create a versatile Python application named DAiDASET using FastAPI.
+The application should include the following components:

+**create-dataset.py:**
+Functionality to generate datasets based on user-defined parameters.
+Support for input formats: .txt, .csv, .jsonl, and .pdf.
+Standardize datasets according to predefined domains and category weights.

+**dataset-chooser.py:**
+A module that allows users to select datasets based on specific criteria.
+Implement filtering options based on domain relevance and dataset size.

+**dataset-evaluator.py:**
+Tools to analyze existing datasets for quality and bias.
+Generate reports that highlight potential issues and suggest improvements.

+**Technical Constraints**
+Ensure that all components are built with best practices in mind, including error handling and input validation.
+Use Python's type hints for improved code clarity and maintainability.
+Implement logging for debugging and tracking application performance.
+Fine-Tuning LLMs

+Integrate functionality to fine-tune LLMs such as Google Gemini 2.0 Flash and Phi-3.5.
+Curate data from various sources tailored to specific tasks, minimizing biases in model training.
+Include data augmentation techniques to create variations of data points, enhancing model robustness.

 ## JSONL File Format

 Our scripts work with datasets in JSONL format.
 Each line in a JSONL file is a valid JSON object.
 Here's a glimpse of what our dataset might look like: